ibnuda/fpmortals/manuscript/complete.md

   type EntityBody[F[_]] = fs2.Stream[F, Byte]
 ~~~~~~~~

-The `EntityBody` type is an alias to `Stream` from the [`fs2`](https://github.com/functional-streams-for-scala/fs2) library.
-The
-`Stream` data type can be thought of as an effectful, lazy, pull-based stream of
-data.
-It is implemented as a `Free` monad with exception catching and
-interruption. `Stream` takes two type parameters: an effect type and a content
-type, and has an efficient internal representation for batching the data.
-For
-example, although we are using `Stream[F, Byte]`, it is actually wrapping the
-raw `Array[Byte]` that arrives over the network.

 Tipe `EntityBody` merupakan alias untuk `Stream` dari pustaka [`fs2`](https://github.com/functional-streams-for-scala/fs2).
 Tipe data `Stream` dapat dianggap sebagai aliran data dengan efek yang ditarik secara
 luntung.
 Tipe data ini diimplementasikan sebagai monad `Free` dengan penangkapan